Causes And Symptoms Of Sciatica

-Sciatica is a common neuralgic condition in Brisbane, identified as a referred nerve pain arising from the sciatic nerve.
+Sciatica is a common neuralgic condition, identified as a referred nerve pain arising from the sciatic nerve.
 It is a long nerve formed by the multiple nerve roots passing through the vertebral disc spaces merging into a single nerve.
 The nerve makes its way out from the spine through the gluteal region to the back of the thigh and leg.
 The condition is generally managed in Brisbane primary care, and only a few cases call for referral to a secondary care.
 In extreme cases, surgery may be required to alleviate the symptoms.
 Sciatica can cause problem physically that can negatively impact mental health.
 So make sure you appropriately deal with the problem.

 Major Risk factors